gbevin/ShowMIDI/README.md

 To pause the MIDI data stream, press the spacebar, to un-pause, press it again.

+The plugin versions can be used in any DAW that supports MIDI effect plugins.
+Some plugin formats, like VST3, might filter out certain MIDI messages and not present a fully accurate view.

+## Credits

+ShowMIDI was created by Geert Bevin (https://uwyn.com)

+The UI design was done by Stephen Petoniak (https://spetoniak.com)

 ## Building on Linux

 To build ShowMIDI on Linux you need a minimal set of packages installed beforehand, on Ubuntu this can be done with: